-Publish a language for all existing Guides in the “Customize” - “Languages” section via the step options menu next to the language you want to publish.
-Make sure that all of your Guides have existing texts in this language, before generally publishing it here.
+Publish a language for all existing content in the “Customize” - “Languages” section via the dot menu next to the language you want to publish.
+Make sure you have existing texts in this language before publishing them here.

 Publish a language for specific chapters or Guides only in the manage section using the options next to the respective Guide/chapter.
 This allows you to translate and publish your Guides in a new language step by step.
-Make sure to activate a language for the chapter and for the Guide to show the chapter title and subtitle as well as the Guide texts in this language.
+Make sure to activate a language for the chapter and for the Guide to show the chapter title, subtitle, and Guide texts in this language.

 Choose a fallback language

 Let's say you created two languages: English and French.
-For every French and English-speaking end user we will match the corresponding language automatically.
+We will match the corresponding language automatically for every French and English-speaking end user.
 To cover every other language, like German or Spanish, you can define a general fallback solution for every chapter or Guide.

-Hide this (chapter/userlane) for those users completely.
-For users without a matching language, this Guide will not appear in the Assistant.
+Hide content for those users completely.
+This Guide will not appear in the Assistant for users without a matching language.

 - Be mindful to ensure texts are updated in all public languages before setting content live.